PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 The GET method is used when the browser requests an object, with the requested object identified in the URL field.

 __Header Lines__
 - The _Host:_ line specifies the host on which the object resides.
-This information is required by We proxy caches.
+This information is required by Web proxy caches.
 - A _Connection:_ line tells the server not to worry with persistent connections; it wants the server to close the connection after sending the requested object.
 - The _User-agent:_ line specifies the user agent, or the browser type that is making the request to the server.